 Your reputation matters when it comes to deep personalization

 In a recent article, Fast Company outlined United’s struggle with deep personalization.
-The author describes the challenge that Linda Jojo, United’s EVP of Technology and Chief Digital Officer has as she sponsors the development of United’s next generation app.
+The author describes the challenge that Linda Jojo, United’s EVP of Technology and Chief Digital Officer, has as she sponsors the development of United’s next-generation app.

 “We’re actually trying to arm our employees with information about who is seated in 7C so that our flight attendants can have a better way of interacting with them,” Jojo is quoted as saying.
 “But the reality is that the line between personalized and creepy is different for different people.
 Do you like it when we come up and wish you a happy birthday?
 We’re trying to figure out where does that line fall.”

-Read the article further and you might take away the conclusion that companies are in a no win situation.
-Every customer’s threshold for personalization is different, and, even when they provide controls for minimizing data usage and personalization, customers don’t tend to use them.
+Read the article further and you might take away the conclusion that companies are in a no-win situation.
+Every customer’s threshold for personalization is different, and even when they provide controls for minimizing data usage and personalization, customers don’t tend to use them.

 If your customer trusts you, you likely have a lot more latitude to provide a personalized experience.

-USAA, on the other hand, has proven over and over that they have my best interest in mind.
+USAA, on the other hand, has proven over and over that they have my best interests in mind.
 Every interaction I have with their brand reinforces that they are attempting to provide an optimal customer experience and take care of me.

 USAA can wish me Happy Birthday all day long.
 I believe they genuinely mean it and I trust them with that data.
 United, not so much.
 I’d be willing to bet they are using those words to convince me to buy myself an overpriced flute of champagne.